=== |

 NAMES

-= ham dil bahlaate hai;N : does the speaker amuse himself 'among them' as an equal, by sharing in their pursuits; or does he use them as sources of amusement, by observing their childish behavior with pleasure?
+= ham dil bahlaate hai;N : Does the speaker amuse himself 'among them' as an equal, by sharing in their pursuits; or does he use them as sources of amusement, by observing their childish behavior (or boyish beauty) with pleasure?

 And then, when we consider the 'tone' of the verse-- is the speaker ruefully lamenting his folly, or is he describing his realization that proper, sophisticated 'adult behavior' is a ridiculous or unworthy goal?
 (And if the latter, is his tone cynical, embittered, cheerful, erotic, or what?)

 The most obvious reading treats the boys as (potential) beloveds; but of course their possible charms are subsumed in the description of the speaker's behavior.
 So this verse might be about ignorance/folly (and of course the question of what it 'really' is) rather than about anything erotic.
-But the verse is certainly what I call a 'generator'-- a verse with so many ambiguities that one can hardly manage to read it the same way twice.
-The ability of Mir and Ghalib to create such tiny-seeming worlds that nevertheless are bursting out with meaning and pleasure in all directions, is something that never ceases to bahlaanaa my dil .
+The ability of Mir and Ghalib to create such tiny-seeming but multifaceted worlds is something that never ceases to bahlaanaa my dil .